refractionPOINT/lce_doc/docs/integrity.md

 ## Overview
 The integrity service helps you manage all aspects of File and Registry integrity monitoring.

+Note that FIM configurations are synchronized with sensors every few minutes.

 ### Rules
 Rules define which file path patterns and registry patterns should be monitored for changes for specific sets of hosts.